 Manage (and rehearse) your meeting introductions carefully.
 You want to make sure that your participants feel that their meeting has clear purpose and impact.
 Remember, to use the integrative and plural first person of ‘we’ or ‘us’ and avoid the singular ‘I’ so that you can begin to transfer responsibility and ownership to the participants since they own the results.

 Before you begin your meeting introduction, have your room set-up to visually display the purpose, scope, and deliverable of any workshop.
-If you cannot codify these three necessary statements into 50 words or less (for each), then you are not ready yet to launch your workshop.
+If you cannot codify these three statements into 50 words or less (for each), then you are not ready yet to launch your workshop.
 Let us repeat, if you do not know what the deliverable looks like, then you do not know what success looks like.

-Consider displaying the purpose, scope, and deliverable on large Post-It® paper, along with a set of ground rules appropriate to your politics and situation.
+Consider displaying the purpose, scope, and deliverable on large Post-it® paper, along with a set of ground rules appropriate to your politics and situation.
 The following introductory sequence is typically optimal for a robust start.